Interview with Douglas Rushkoff

 But no one else saw their stuff that way – not until the artists came to the rescue and began to describe and contextualize what the hackers were doing.
-So the 7 on 7 festival was really interesting to me, for the way the tech kids – the ones who may have traditionally been considered the ‘nerds’ – were actually the more rough and tumble, improvisational hacktivists.
+So the 7 on 7 festival was really interesting to me, for the way the tech kids – the ones who may have traditionally been considered the ‘nerds’ – were actually the rougher and tumble, improvisational hacktivists.
 While the artist in each pair was the more educated, erudite member of the team.

 TA: So in that case what can artists do to reclaim their place?

-DG: You feel artists have exclusive claim on being the crazy, psychedelic members of society?
+DG: You feel artists have an exclusive claim on being the crazy, psychedelic members of society?
 I don’t think artists have to claim a particular space as their own.
 I do think some artists could stand to embrace a bit more intuition in their work, and team up with activists.
 Work from passion, disgust, and outrage.
-Look at how Molly Crabapple’s whole perspective broadened as she began to work with Occupiers and to chronicle the goings on at Guantanamo.
+Look at how Molly Crabapple’s whole perspective broadened as she began to work with Occupiers and to chronicle the goings-on at Guantanamo.

 Engaging with the underlying political reality, or opening oneself to the bigger picture, forces a response.
-It’s what turned me from a cultural observer back when I wrote Cyberia to an economic activist, like I am with the Throwing Rocks at the Google Bus book.
-Even my becoming a teacher last year, and starting up this masters program in media and social change at Queens College has put me back in touch with a deeper artist’s sensibility.
+It’s what turned me from a cultural observer back when I wrote Cyberia to an economic activist like I am with the Throwing Rocks at the Google Bus book.
+Even my becoming a teacher last year, and starting up this master’s program in media and social change at Queens College has put me back in touch with a deeper artist’s sensibility.
 Art and activism are, in some ways, the same thing.

 TA: If what you say is the current reality, does it mean that the source of innovation belongs to business companies who can hire/buy [the tech entrepreneurs’ companies] these technological minds?

 DG: Well, there’s a lot of assumptions in there.
-You think that technologists can be bought more easily than artists?
+Do you think that technologists can be bought more easily than artists?
 I think the fraction of technologists who sell out to business is likely the same as the fraction of artists who sell out to business.
 But businesses seeking true disruptors these days might be looking more to technologists than artists.
-Certainly our educational system is coming to value technology over the arts.
+Certainly, our educational system is coming to value technology over the arts.
 Arts and humanities are treated as useless subjects compared with technology.

 But that also means that they can go unnoticed.
 They are underestimating the power of art, which is a terrific time to employ it.

-TA: You also explained why in your opinion, back then, Silicon Valley chose the guys that were artsy programmers. [“We need these people that can hallucinate and make it reality.
+TA: You also explained why in your opinion, back then, Silicon Valley chose the guys that were artsy programmers. [“We need these people that can hallucinate and make it a reality.
 These are the people that could image the world we all can live in”] Is it still happening today?

 DG: Between 1988 and 1992, the psychedelics people and artists were the ones who were best at hallucinating future realities.
 They designed the net we use today.
 They understood hypertext and association and generative design.
-I don’t think that small community of visionaries is called upon today because the digital age has come to fruition.
+I don’t think that a small community of visionaries is called upon today because the digital age has come to fruition.
 Kids who were raised in the reality of digital media aren’t as disoriented.
 Today, you don’t necessarily need crazy psychedelic people in your company to design interfaces or code software.
 All you need is people who know code.
 It’s not as much of a leap as it was then, so you don’t need freakishly different sorts of people to execute it.